-For the purposes of this Implementation Plan, the Department defines closure of the actions related to Recommendation 94-1 as follows:
+The purposes of this Implementation Plan, the Department defines closure of the actions related to Recommendations 94-1 and 2000-1 as follows:

-- All 94-1 plutonium metal and oxide is packaged according to the long-term storage standard. - All 94-1 special isotope materials are in a form suitable for long-term storage. - All 94-1 spent nuclear fuel is stabilized by dissolution or transferred to appropriate storage. - All 94-1 uranium is in a form suitable for long-term storage. - All 94-1 low assay materials are packaged in accordance with the Interim Safe Storage Criteria.
+All 94-1 plutonium metal and oxide is packaged according to the long-term storage standard.

+All 94-1 special isotope materials are in a form suitable for long-term storage.

+All 94-1 spent nuclear fuel is stabilized by dissolution or transferred to appropriate storage.

+All 94-1 uranium is in a form suitable for long-term storage.

+All 94-1 low assay materials are packaged in accordance with the Interim Safe Storage Criteria.

-Hanford
+⇒ apter 4 of the Implementation Plan text describes those actions which have been completed to eliminate ⇒ urgent risks discussed in Recommendation 94-1, and to put in place compensatory measures to ⇒ sure the safety of workers and the public until all stabilization activities are complete.
+Chapter 5 ⇒ scribes the remaining scope of materials and schedule (summarized below) for completing all of the ⇒ abilization activities discussed in Recommendation 2000-1.

+Henford (changes relative to 94-1 IP Rev. 2, February 2000)

-- All plutonium solutions will be stabilized by December 2001 - All plutonium metal will be packaged to conform to the long term storage standard by March 2001 (14 months earlier than originally projected in Revision 1) - All plutonium oxide will be packaged to conform to the long term storage standard by May 2004 (7 months earlier than originally projected in Revision 1) - All residues <30% plutonium will be stabilized by April 2004 (10-month delay from original projection in Revision 1) - All plutonium polycubes are targeted to be stabilized by August 2002 per the IP Revision 1; however the current completion date per the PFP IPMP is March 2004 (19-month delay from original projection in Revision 1) - All spent nuclear fuel and sludge will be removed from the K-Basins by August 2005
+- All plutonium solutions will be stabilized by December 2001 - All plutonium metal will be packaged to conform to DOE-STD-3013-99 by March 2001 All plutonium oxide will be packaged to conform to DOE-STD-3013-99 by May 2004

+- Aluminum alloys will be sent to SRS for canyon processing or packaged for disposition to WIPP, and the remaining alloys will be brushed and packaged at PFP by June 2001 - All residues <30% plutonium will be stabilized by April 2004 - All plutonium polycubes will be stabilized by August 2002 - All spent nuclear fuel and sludge will be removed from the K-Basins by August 2004 (12 months earlier)

-(The following are the Savannah River Site commitments contained in the December 1998 Implementation Plan Revision 1.
-The Department is looking at rebaselining which could result in a reprioritization of Savannah River Site stabilization activities based on their relative risk.
-The Department will not be prepared to provide new commitments for these actions until April 2000 at which time another Implementation Plan Revision will be produced.)
+Savannah River (changes relative to 94-1 IP Revision 1, December 1998)

-• All plutonium solutions will be stabilized by June 2002

-- All pre-existing metal and oxide >50% plutonium will be packaged to conform to DOE-STD-3013-96 by May 2002 - All residues <50% plutonium will be stabilized by September 2004 - All americium/curium solutions will be stabilized by September 2002 - All neptunium solutions will be stabilized by December 2005 - All Mark 16 and Mark 22 spent nuclear fuel will be dissolved by December 2001 - All uranium solutions will be stabilized by December 2003 - All Rocky Flats residues and scrub alloy will be stabilized by May 2002
+- All pre-existing plutonium solutions will be stabilized by December 2002 (six months later) - All pre-existing metal and oxide >30% plutonium will be packaged to conform to DOE-STD-3013-99 by June 2008 (up to six year delay) - All residues <30% plutonium will be stabilized by June 2008 (three years and nine months later) - All americium/curium solutions will be stabilized by December 2005 (three years and three months later) - All neptunium solutions will be stabilized by December 2006 (one year delay) - All Mark 16 and Mark 22 spent nuclear fuel will be dissolved by March 2004 (27-month delay) - All uranium solutions will be dispositioned by September 2005 (21 months later)